splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel8.md

 SC4S_LISTEN_DEFAULT_RFC5425_PORT=5425
 SC4S_LISTEN_DEFAULT_TLS_PORT=6514
 ```
-### Dedicated (Unique) Listening Ports
+### Create unique dedicated listening ports

-For certain source technologies, categorization by message content is impossible due to the lack of a unique "fingerprint" in
+For some source technologies, categorization by message content is not possible.
+To collect these sources, dedicate a unique listening port to a specific source.
+See [Sources](https://splunk.github.io/splunk-connect-for-syslog/main/sources/) for more information.
-the data.
-In other cases, a unique listening port is required for certain devices due to network requirements in the enterprise.
-For collection of such sources we provide a means of dedicating a unique listening port to a specific source.

-Refer to the "Sources" documentation to identify the specific environment variables used to enable unique listening ports for the technology
-in use.